Harry Reid: Iowa's Caucus Problems Strengthen Nevada's Case For Going First

 Caucuses are an hours-long, in-person process that are difficult for many people to attend, meaning only the most committed activists turn out.
 In 2016, just around 84,000 people showed up to Nevada's Democratic caucuses, out of more than 600,000 registered Democratic voters in the state.

-In an effort to make the caucuses more accessible this year, Nevada's Democratic party offered voters an early caucusing option for the first time, where they could register their preferences on paper.
+In an effort to make the caucuses more accessible this year, Nevada's Democratic Party offered voters an early caucusing option for the first time, where they could register their preferences on paper.
 It proved so popular that some people found themselves waiting for hours.

 Asked if this was an indication that caucusing may not be the best system, Reid was coy.
 "States are looking at this all over and saying maybe it's not such a good idea, but I'm not going to say anything about caucuses until we get rid of ours on the 22nd," Reid said, clarifying that he meant when the caucuses are "over with" on the Feb.
 22.